-No one used to care about home runs.
-Balls rarely cleared the fences until Babe Ruth and other power hitters officially ended the Dead Ball Era in the 1920s.
-But our obsession with tape-measure jobs began long before that, on opening day at the Polo Grounds in 1883.
-No one knows how just far that Roger Conner homer went, but it sparked a national obsession with seeing how far you can hit a baseball with a piece of lumber.
-The following are some of the most powerful drives in baseball’s recorded history.
+One could argue our fervor for going yard began on Opening Day at the Polo Grounds in 1883.
+No one knows how just far that Roger Conner homer went, but it sparked a national obsession with seeing just how far guys can hit a baseball with a piece of lumber.
+More than 130 years later, here are some of the most powerful drives in recorded history.

-Babe Ruth Breaks Out Babe Ruth inaugurated the power hitter era by cranking out a 470 footer while still playing for the Boston Red Sox.
+Babe Ruth Breaks Out Ruth inaugurated the power hitter era with a big blast while still playing for the Red Sox.
 It’s not super long by our standards, but the early 1900s was a simpler time of barn dances and buggy rides.
-Date: July 21, 1915 Stadium: Sportsman’s Park (St. Louis) Distance: 470 ft.
+Date: July 21, 1915.
+Distance: 470 ft.
+Stadium: Sportsman’s Park (St. Louis)

-Ernie Lombardi Hops a Train Jocularly referred to as the longest home run ever, Ernie Lombardi's hit flew over the center field wall, where it landed on a truck and continued on its way.
-Date: 1931 Stadium: Comiskey Park (Chicago) Distance: 30 miles
+Ernie Lombardi Takes a Road Trip Jocularly referred to as the longest home run ever, Ernie Lombardi's shot flew over the center field wall, where it landed on a truck and continued on its way.
+Date: 1931.
+Stadium: Comiskey Park (Chicago) Distance: 30 miles

 - Click Below for More Galleries